-Marissa and Amanda are our receptionists and will most likely be the first of our staff you'll see.
-Marissa graduated from Bell High School in 2014.
-She joined the Gulf Coast Immediate Care team in April of 2017.
+Amanda and Tiffany are our receptionists and will most likely be the first of our staff you'll see.
 Amanda started working at Gulf Coast Immediate Care in May of 2019.
 Tiffany joined the team in September 2021.
 They both love getting to know and interact with our patients daily.
-They are vital members of our team!
+They are vital members of our crew!